MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 5. Override method ``getOptionalHeader()`` if an additional header must be added between the MicroEJ file header and pixels array.
 The header size is also used to align image memory address (custom header is aligned on its size).
 6. Create the file ``META-INF/services/com.microej.tool.ui.generator.MicroUIRawImageGeneratorExtension`` and open it.
 7. Note down the name of created class, with its package and classname.
-8. Rebuild the image generator extension, copy it in platform configuration project and rebuild the platform (see upper).
+8. Rebuild the image generator extension, copy it in platform configuration project and rebuild the platform (see above).

 If the only constraint is the pixels array aligment, the Image Generator extension is not useful: